On the stability of utilitarian aggregation: Approximate utilitarian aggregation

-can also be expressed as the sum of a SEU representation with tastes $v_{1}$ and prior $\frac{1}{2}\mu_{1}+\frac{1}{2}\mu_{2}$, with a residual term of norm at most $\frac{\epsilon}{2}$.
-We still retain the existence of a utility dictator in the expression of $u_{0}$, but there need not be a probability dictator in it.\myqed \end{example}
+can also be expressed as the sum of a subjective expected utility representation with tastes $v_{1}$ and prior $\frac{1}{2}\mu_{1}+\frac{1}{2}\mu_{2}$, plus a residual term of norm at most $\frac{\epsilon}{2}$.
+We still retain the existence of a utility dictator in the representation of $u_{0}$, but there need not be a probability dictator.\myqed \end{example}